After Tooth Extraction

 If you have been placed on antibiotics, take the tablets or liquid as directed.
 Antibiotics may be given to help prevent infection.

 Discontinue antibiotic use and notify the office in the event of a rash or other unfavorable reaction.

 Nausea and Vomiting

 - If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
 As stated before surgery, this is usually temporary in nature.
 You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
 So be careful.
-Call Drs.
-Harris, Hill and Christensen if you have any questions.
+Call Dr. Harris, Dr. Hill and Dr. Christensen if you have any questions.

 - Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office.

 - You should be careful going from the lying down position to standing.
 You were not able to eat or drink prior to surgery.
 It was also difficult to take fluids.
 Taking pain medications can make you dizzy.
 You could get light-headed when you stand up suddenly.
 Before standing up, you should sit for one minute then get up.